 The STOP Adult Service provides interventions for adult men and women over the age of 18 who have engaged in harmful sexual behaviour regardless of whether they have been formally charged or convicted.

 Those who commit sexual offences are not a homogeneous population therefore our interventions aim to be responsive to the diversity of this client group.

 In keeping with the risk, needs, responsivity principles those service users who are assessed as presenting with a higher risk and higher treatment needs will require a 12 month commitment to complete the core programme.
 These participants will typically spend a longer period of time on the programme as they tend to have more treatment needs (dynamic risk factors) than lower risk service users.

-An Assisted Learning Group Work Programme (ALP) for men with intellectual disabilities and learning difficulties (IQ 80 or less) is also provided in Christchurch and Dunedin.
+STOP run an Assisted Learning Group for men with intellectual disabilities and learning difficulties (IQ 80 or less) is also provided in Christchurch and Dunedin.

 The Adult Programme structures into the following components:

 The mainstream programmes provides 3-hour groups for 49 weeks plus two weekly individual sessions for clients assessed with moderate – high treatment needs (as defined by Static & Stable 2007, VRS-SO and pre-treatment psychometrics).
 Low risk offenders will complete a total of 100 hours or less of individual or group intervention.
 The ALP programme is delivered in 2 hour sessions up to a maximum of 18 months for high risk/needs offenders.

 The content is standardised and based on international research in terms of the affect, cognition and behaviour that is targeted and the order in which this is delivered.
 Though moderated by the formulations of the particular group of clients, the intervention includes a range of modules that have been generally accepted as necessary for best practice intervention.